“If you could only pick one destination, what would be your absolute favorite must visit destination anywhere in the

 We hiked up the sandy, steep mountainside in the cool evening air, reaching one of the craters just as the sun was setting, revealing a glorious view.
 We all settled in a comfortable spot, our eyes fixated on the crater, waiting for an eruption.

-Five eruptions we witnessed that night before descending in the dark with only our head torches.
+That night we witnessed no less than five eruptions before descending in the dark with only our head torches.
 I had originally been skeptical about the experience, but the scene of the eruptions have now been forever etched in my mind and is therefore my top bucket list adventure!”

 By: Hannah & Adam from Gettingstamped.com